tenbonks/gravBALL/README.md

 # Features

-1.An intuitive, yet simple control mechanism - Simply Hold Down either MOUSE BUTTON, or SPACEBAR to control the ball's gravity, this means you can control how it falls or rises.
+* An intuitive, yet simple control mechanism - Simply Hold Down either MOUSE BUTTON, or SPACEBAR to control the ball's gravity, this means you can control how it falls or rises.
 (Touch control also works)

-2.A score tracker - So you can feel the intensity when you're about to beat the high-score
+- A score tracker - So you can feel the intensity when you're about to beat the high-score

-3.A locally set High score, in the user's browser - So the highscore won't be reset if the user closes the game
+- A locally set High score, in the user's browser - So the highscore won't be reset if the user closes the game

-4.A mute button - To enable the user to play the game without game sounds. information is displayed to the user if sound is on or off.
+- A mute button - To enable the user to play the game without game sounds. information is displayed to the user if sound is on or off.

-5.A option to "Contact Me" - For if the user wants to colloborate, or maybe report a bug if found.
+- A option to "Contact Me" - For if the user wants to colloborate, or maybe report a bug if found.

 ---
 **Features to implement in the future**